vikram-kangotra/vikram-kangotra/README.md

 # 👋 Hi, I'm Vikram Kangotra

-I'm a software engineer currently working as an **Android Engineer at Samsung**.
-I specialize in building scalable, performant, and user-centric mobile experiences while also diving deep into systems-level programming and compiler design.
+I’m a Software Engineer at **PhonePe**, working in the **SRE Tools Team**, where I design and build internal reliability and platform tooling primarily using **Go** and **Rust**.

+My work focuses on distributed systems, developer productivity, observability, and performance.
+I enjoy building infrastructure that scales quietly and reliably — systems that are efficient, debuggable, and resilient by design.

-With a strong foundation in systems and low-level development, I enjoy bridging the gap between high-level user interfaces and the underlying machine.
+With a strong foundation in systems programming and low-level development, I’m naturally drawn to problems close to the metal while keeping large-scale production environments in mind.

+---

-## 🔭 Interests & Focus Areas
+## 🔭 What I Work On

-- 📱 **Android Internals & Framework Development**
+- 🛠 **SRE & Internal Tooling** — Automation systems, reliability platforms, developer tooling
-- ⚙️ **Systems Programming** — OS dev, embedded systems, memory management, Rust
+- ⚙️ **Systems Programming** — OS development, memory management, Rust internals
-- 🌐 **WebAssembly** — VLC browser integration, Wasmer runtime tooling
+- 🌐 **WebAssembly & Runtime Tooling** — VLC browser integration, Wasmer experimentation
+- 📱 **Android & Platform Engineering** — Previously built production mobile systems
-- 🧠 **AI/ML Systems** — DNNs from scratch, facial recognition pipelines
+- 🧠 **AI/ML Systems** — DNNs from scratch, real-time facial expression pipelines
-- 🤝 **Open Source** — GSoC 2023 & 2024 @ VideoLAN, VLC WebAssembly plugins
+- 🤝 **Open Source** — GSoC 2023 & 2024 @ VideoLAN (WebAssembly plugins for VLC)

+---

 ## 🧰 Tech Stack